trishume/QuestSaberPatch/Readme.md

 - Switching to a new ZIP library to hopefully fix corruption errors
 - Doing my own BinaryFormatter output so that it's much faster
-- Publish library as a NuGet package
+- Publish library as a NuGet package (contact me if you personally want this)
 - Testing with large numbers of added songs

 ## Credits